arut/nginx-python-module/README.rst

 request, will significantly decrease its performance.
 The nginx-python-module provides substitutions for common blocking operations in Python, making those changes transparent for user.
-That means, you can use common blocking Python operations, while their implementations will rely on Nginx non-blocking core.
+That means, you can use common blocking Python operations, while their implementations will rely on nginx non-blocking core.
 The list of classes and functions, unblocked by the module:

 - ``socket.socket`` class.
 Unconnected (UDP) sockets, as well as Python SSL